RESULTS ARE IN! ~ NANCY HANKS LINCOLN mtDNA STUDY

 NEWS! - October 21, 2015: New study of the matrilineal kin of Abraham Lincoln's mother Nancy Hanks has demonstrated that Lincoln's mitochondrial DNA belonged to a very rare haplogroup X1c, and has provided evidence of the maternal ancestry of Nancy Hanks Lincoln.

-For full study details select "NEWS" from the "ABOUT THIS GROUP" drop-down menu.
+For full study details select the "NEWS" tab above.

 For further information please contact the administrator: email@example.com